 Introduced in 2011, teaching schools mark a shift towards school-centred training.
 They work with partner schools in an alliance, including at least one university, to ensure high quality school-led initial teacher training and professional development opportunities for teachers at all stages of their career.

 They raise standards through school-to-school support, engage in research and development, and ensure that the most talented school leaders are spotted and supported to become successful headteachers.

 School Direct was developed as a response to demand from schools to have greater control and influence over the training of teachers.
 School Direct provides the opportunity for schools or partnerships of schools to apply for Initial Teacher Training places.
-St. Joseph's Catholic Primary school has chosen to work with Leeds Trinity University as part of the Catholic Schools Partnership.
+Our teaching schools alliance has chosen to work with Leeds Trinity University as part of the Catholic Schools Partnership.
 This ensures CSP schools have more control over what training is provided and how it is delivered, ensuring the best teachers are recruited where they are most needed.

 Through this scheme, schools within the CSP recruit the trainees they want, and the trainees are expected to go on to teach in their school, or another school in the partnership, once qualified.